phialosophy10/BoneSuperResolution/docs/README.md

 ![Microstructure of data](https://github.com/user-attachments/assets/4a5e778e-2bc9-4299-880a-32f57b2e8280)

-We have created a GIF that shows the centre slice of a bone in all three planes for all modalities:
+We have created a GIF that shows the centre slice of a bone in all three planes for all modalities here:

 ![Bone GIF (1)](https://github.com/user-attachments/assets/d8f591f7-f5bc-4677-8526-9799362ccce4)